Today is the day.

 I kissed Paul goodbye.
 He looked smaller in his gown and (thigh high) DVT stockings.

-I don't believe God wants this for Paul, and I know He's up there supporting this.
+I don't believe God wants this for Paul, and I know He's up there supporting us.

 My faith has been my protector and source of hope.